-Attached hereto as APPENDIX G is the Pennsylvania Turnpike 2015 Traffic and Revenue Forecast Study (the "2015 Traffic Study") prepared by CDM Smith.
-The 2015 Traffic Study, which should be reviewed in its entirety, updates the study conducted by CDM Smith (formerly Wilbur Smith Associates) in March 2012 (the "2012 Traffic Study"), together with "bring down" letters developed by CDM Smith in March 2013 and February 2014, updating forecasts developed in the 2012 Traffic Study.
+Attached hereto as APPENDIX F is the Traffic Study.
+The Traffic Study, which should be reviewed in its entirety, updates the 2012 Traffic Study, together with "bring down" letters developed by CDM Smith in March 2013 and February 2014, updating forecasts developed in the 2012 Traffic Study.

-Total adjusted gross toll revenue is estimated to increase from \$860.4 million in Fiscal Year 2013-14 to \$4.1 billion by Fiscal Year 2043-44, representing 5.4% annualized growth.
+Total adjusted gross toll revenue is estimated to increase from \$860.4 million in Fiscal Year 2013-14 to \$4.1 billion by Fiscal Year 2043-44, representing 5.3% annualized growth.
 Traffic data for the Fiscal Year ended May 31, 2014 indicates a 6.2% increase in adjusted gross toll revenue, with an increase in traffic volume of 0.4%, as compared to the same period in Fiscal Year 2012-13.
-Improving economic conditions and gasoline price declines have positively impacted traffic volumes and revenue for the first 8 months of Fiscal Year 2014-2015 compared to the same period in Fiscal Year 2013-2014.
-Preliminary unaudited traffic data for the nine months of Fiscal Year 2015, ended February 28, indicates a 8.3% increase in adjusted gross toll revenue, with an increase in traffic volume of 2.1%, as compared to the same period in Fiscal Year 2014.
-See APPENDIX A, "THE PENNSYLVANIA TURNPIKE COMMISSION-CERTAIN FINANCIAL INFORMATION - Five-Year Financial History."
+Improving economic conditions and gasoline price declines have positively impacted traffic volumes and revenue for the first nine months of Fiscal Year 2014-15 compared to the same period in Fiscal Year 2013-14.
+Preliminary unaudited traffic data for the nine months ended February 28, 2015 indicates an 8.3% increase in adjusted gross toll revenue, with an increase in traffic volume of 2.1%, as compared to the same period in Fiscal Year 2013-14.
+See APPENDIX A -"THE PENNSYLVANIA TURNPIKE COMMISSION- CERTAIN FINANCIAL INFORMATION - Five-Year Financial History."
 The Traffic Study should be read in its entirety for a full description of the assumptions and methodologies used to develop such forecasts.
 The Commission believes that it will have sufficient revenue to meet the debt, capital and operational obligations of the Commission in future years.
-See "CERTAIN RISK FACTORS" and APPENDIX F-"TRAFFIC AND REVENUE STUDY."
+See "CERTAIN RISK FACTORS" below and APPENDIX F - "TRAFFIC AND REVENUE STUDY".